 - Based on the principle of operation (transduction principle)

 Based on transduction principles

-The transduction principle is the basic criteria which should be followed for a systematic approach of classification.
+The transduction principle is the basic criteria that should be followed for a systematic approach to classification.
 This classification is based on the method used in the process of converting measurand into usable output.

 Based on the energy requirements of a transducer, they are classified as active transducers and passive transducers.

 Active transducers do not need any external power supply to operate and hence it is also called self-generating transducers.

 Transducers that require an external power source to operate is called Passive transducers.

 Another classification is based on the material and technology that have acquired more importance lately.
 The following table shows the emerging sensor technologies with its applications.

 |Technology||CMOS Based||IR, ultrasonic, microwave,radar||Electrochemical||MEMS based |

 Medical care device